top of page

 Maki.png

 Maki is the goddess of war and justice.
-She is worshipped on the island of Aea as one of the three primary gods but is venerated throughout the coastal regions of the One Sea.
-In the famous tragedy, The Ballad of Titian and Midiana, Maki was enraged after one of her celibate priestesses, Midiana, was seduced by her male lover, Titian.
-As punishment, Maki transformed Midiana into the dreaded gorgon.
+She is worshipped on the island of Aea as one of three primary gods but is venerated throughout the coastal regions of the One Sea.
+In The Ballad of Titian and Midiana, Maki is enraged when her celibate priestess, Midiana, is seduced by a male lover, Titian.
+As punishment, Maki transforms Midiana into the dreaded gorgon.

 Appearances: Ages of Aenya, The Ballad of Titian and Midiana / The Gorgon's Lover.